slyduda/slyduda/README.md

 - 🔭 I’m currently working on a Terrain Generator
 - 🌱 I’m currently learning Rust
-- 📫 How to reach me: https://slyduda.com
+- 📫 How to connect with me: https://slyduda.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I went to school for accounting and I'm a self-taught engineer!